Training and racing offer a fantastic way to challenge the body and mind, but what happens when things start to break down from fatigue and wear?

 When your training load begins to exceed your capacity to recover, the body resists for a short while before it fatigues and small aches give way to full blown injuries or all out exhaustion.
 This can happen when you either increase your workload too quickly or remove the ability to properly recover.
 I often call this psuedo-overtraining, which can happen when you experience reduced sleep, increased stress in other parts of your life, nutritional or hydration changes, or weather changes (such as the heat of a summer in Texas).

 The key to the value of regular massage in a training program is understanding that the body has a limited capacity to absorb stress and create a positive return though improved performance, fitness, or strength.
-Simple and effective, investing in semi-frequent massage is an excellent way to increase your recovery and capacity for work.
+Simple and effective, investing in semi-frequent massage and botox are great for your recovery ,visit this page where I got mine at spamd.net/botox-minneapolis/ is an excellent way to help your muscles.

 Here are a few tips that can guide you in finding the massage therapist that works best for you:

 Determine your goals and needs.

 - To relax and reduce stress